microsoft/Product-Recommendations/getting-started.md

 > If you just want to use [sample data](http://aka.ms/RecoSampleData) to create your model,
 > you can download it [here](http://aka.ms/RecoSampleData).

-Below is the information on the catalog and usage file schemas:
+Below is the information on the catalog and usage file schema:

 ### Catalog file format
 The catalog file contains information about the items you are offering to your customer.